Freedom to Parent 21st Century Kids

 If book bans are so unpopular, why are they banning books?

-Political groups such as Moms for Liberty try to confuse other parents by claiming they are targeting books with sexual content, but the truth is that the books they try to ban are almost always by people of color and LGBTQ+ authors and/or about people who don’t look like them.
+Political groups such as Moms for Liberty try to confuse other parents by claiming they are targeting books with adult content, but the truth is that the books they try to ban are books about people who don’t look or live like them — and they’re disproportionately by people of color and LGBTQ+ authors.
+They ban children’ s books about penguins and classics like Toni Morrison and To Kill A Mockingbird.
 They’ve even tried to ban books about Rosa Parks, Anne Frank, Martin Luther King Jr, and Ruby Bridges!

-Many of the books they target are not assigned reading and are simply on library shelves available to the public.
+Many of the books they target are not even assigned reading — they are simply available on public library shelves.

-When books are banned about different groups of people, it harms ALL children.
-Kids miss out on learning about different religions, races, cultures, or even how families are different from one another.
+When books about different groups of people are banned, it harms ALL children.
+Kids miss out on learning about different religions, races, cultures, or necessary historical context for the world they live in today.
 It robs them of the opportunity to prepare for the complexities of a 21st century global economy.

-When children see themselves or their families represented by the books that are being banned, it can make them feel like they don’t matter.
-A Trevor Project 2022 study found that students who had an affirming or supportive school environment reported a lower rate of attempted suicide.
+When children see books about people like them and their families banned, it can make them feel like they don’t matter.
+A Trevor Project 2023 study found that students who had an affirming or supportive school environment reported a lower rate of attempted suicide.

-PEN America has a map of books bans by state in the first half of the 2022-2023 school year:
+PEN America has a map of book bans by state through the 2024 school year.

 I keep hearing about SEL but what is it?